Dreams come in all shapes and sizes, and in the case of swimming with dolphins in Cancun, they can include wet kisses and belly rubs too.

-My desire to swim with dolphins goes back to 2007, when I was on a snorkeling trip off the island of Moorea, French Polynesia.
+My desire to swim with dolphins goes back to 2007 when I was on a snorkeling trip off the island of Moorea in French Polynesia.

 Our small boat puttered past luxury bungalows built over water.
 Outside the bungalows, in a fenced area of water, were guests swimming and playing with a dolphin.

-Since then, I've always associated the activity with luxury travel, but as I found out in Cancun, it’s surprisingly affordable.
+Since then, I've always associated the activity with luxury travel, but it's surprisingly affordable, as I found out in Cancun.

-Booking a 10:30 AM swim, the earliest of three each day, meant arriving at Playa Tortuga ferry terminal in the Cancun Hotel Zone at 8:30 AM.
+Booking a 10:30 a.m. swim, the earliest of three each day, meant arriving at the Playa Tortuga ferry terminal in the area with Hotels in Cancun at 8:30 a.m.

-Dolphin Discovery, located on Isla Mujeres, operates its own ferry.
-Bracelet on wrist, I left on the 9 AM ferry, along with excited tourists from around the world.
+Dolphin Discovery, located on Isla Mujeres, operates a ferry.
+With a bracelet on my wrist, I left on the 9 AM ferry with excited tourists from around the world.

-There were lots of families with young kids, as well as couples, and groups of friends.
+There were lots of families with young kids and couples and groups of friends.

 To my surprise, we pulled right up to the dock from which we'd later get in the water with the dolphins.
 Other customers and trainers were already in the water playing with them.

-After depositing our clothes and valuables in the free lockers provided, we were given life vests.
-Everyone grouped together based on bracelets.
+After depositing our clothes and valuables in the free lockers, we were given life vests.
+Everyone got in groups based on bracelets.

 We were reminded no cameras, even waterproof ones, were allowed into the water.
 Each group would have a dedicated photographer taking photos, which were available later for purchase.

-There were about 39 people in my group, and it was then split up further into four sub-groups, with 10 people per trainer.
-I was assigned to a group with 8 Brazilians.
+There were about 39 people in my group, and it was then split up into four sub-groups, with ten people per trainer.
+I was assigned to a group of eight Brazilians.

 The dolphin trainer, at a minimum, was trilingual, speaking Spanish, Portuguese, and English.

-At the bottom of the staircase was an underwater platform made of rubber-coasted fencing.
-A similar material stood vertical under the docks, creating a secure enclosure for the dolphins.
+At the bottom of the staircase was an underwater platform made of rubber-coated fencing.
+A similar material stood vertically under the docks, creating a secure enclosure for the dolphins.

-It was smooth and silky, which I later learned was because dolphins lose and regenerate their skin once every two hours.
+I later learned that it was smooth and silky because dolphins lose and regenerate their skin once every two hours.

 Next, the trainer demonstrated how we would each take turns kissing the dolphin.